dan-gibson/gatling-load-tests/README.md

 The benefits of asynchronous concurrency/IO are that it is far more effecient than the one thread per user model that is prevalent in other load tools.
 Also, instead of using a GUI and/or XML for test scripts, Gatling uses a fairly easily understandable Scala DSL.
-This allows us to version control our scripts and have them be reviewed without having to import them into a tool.
+This allows us to version control our scripts and have them reviewed without having to import them into a tool.
 We also can use the full power of the Scala language if we want to verify response bodies, parse input files or whatever else.
 It also makes the activity of load test scripting, pleasurable.